p3palazzo/comparative-histories/paper.md

 culture-epochs, yet remain intelligible and honest to its subject?
 For better or for worse, these questions show how much of the legacy of comparative history still bears upon the paradoxes of critical history.

-Favored circle: Mark Jarzombek was Ph.D committee chair for students Vikram Prakāsh, Panayiota Pyla, and Zeynep Çelik Alexander.

-Gülru Necipoglu and Alina Payne at Harvard.

-# The place of disciplinary studies in architectural history #

-# Conclusion #

 <!--
    -We found your abstract particularly compelling, but believe that it